xT-Development/xt-repairs/README.md

 - ox_lib points
 - Repair vehicle body, engine, or all
    - Separate price per repair type and location
-- Locations can be owned (Business receives funds)
+- Locations can be owned
-   - Using Renewed-Banking
+   - Business receives funds
+   - Setup exports/events in server config
 - Minimum mechanic count required to use bays
    - Job checks for owned locations
    - Players with the required job can perform repairs for other players and send them the bill